halkyonio/tap/README.md

 ## Components

-TAP rely on the following components which are installed as packages.
+TAP rely on the following components which are installed as versioned packages from OCI bundles.

 >**Note**: You can get more information about the packages (version, description) from this [page](./packages.md):

+- `CNCF Buildpacks`
-- `Knative`serving and eventing,
+- `CNCF Knative`serving and eventing,
 - `kpack` controller able to build images using `Buildpacks`,
-- `Contour` to route the traffic internally or externally using `Ingress`
+- `CNCF Contour` to route the traffic internally or externally using `Ingress`
 - `kapp` controller to install/uninstall k8s resources using templates (ytt, ...)
 - `Application Live & Application Accelerator` to guide the Architects/Developers to design/deploy/monitor applications on k8s.
 - `Tekton pipelines` and `FluxCD` to fetch the sources (git, ...)
 - `Convention` controller able to change the `Workloads` according to METADATA (framework, runtime, ...)
 - `Service Binding & Toolkit` able to manage locally the services,
 - `Cartographer` which allows `App Operators` to create pre-approved paths to production by integrating Kubernetes resources with the elements of toolchains (e.g. Jenkins, CI/CD,...).
-- `Crossplane` control plane which dynamically deploy service instances (e.g. AWS RDS) with Services Toolkit and the pre-installed Bitnami Services.
+- `CNCF Crossplane` control plane which dynamically deploy service instances (e.g. AWS RDS) with Services Toolkit and the pre-installed Bitnami Services.
 - `Bitnami service` Helm charts supported by TAP (MySQL, PostgreSQL, RabbitMQ and Redis)
 - `Application Configuration Service` component provides a Kubernetes-native experience to enable the runtime configuration of existing Spring applications (instead of using Spring Cloud config server)
 - `Spring Cloud Gateway` component able to route internal or external API requests to application services that expose APIs.